BASSTONE PLAYGROUND by Linett Kamala

 About the artist

-Linett Kamala is an interdisciplinary artist, educator and carnivalist born in London who works across a range of media including paintings, installation, murals and DJ soundscapes.
+Linett Kamala is an interdisciplinary artist, DJ, educator and carnivalist born in London who works across a range of media including paintings, installation, murals and DJ soundscapes.

 Kamala is known as the ‘Sound System Queen’, credited as one of the first female DJs to perform at the Notting Hill Carnival on a static sound system in the early 1980s at the age of 15.